CAMFED – www.camfed.org

 Nepal Youth Foundation – www.nepalyouthfoundation.org

 The Nepal Youth Foundation (NYF), based in Sausalito, California, brings together the best of two worlds – the resources of generous donors in the developed world, and the opportunity to dramatically improve the lives of destitute children in Nepal.
-In addition to education, NYF provides programs that help girls rescued from indentured servitude build new lives and that give abused children a safe home.
+In addition to education, NYF provides programs that help girls rescued from indentured servitude build new lives, and that give orphaned and abandoned children a safe home.
 We like this program for its holistic approach to caring for children, providing help ranging from housing and health care to life-enhancing services, like nutrition, education and counseling.

 Nurse Family Partnership –